Use Case

 How SWAPS Solves It

-Every discovered trade is scored across multiple dimensions including fairness, value balance, collection relevance, and execution feasibility.
-Only the highest-quality opportunities are surfaced to participants.
+Every available trade is scored across multiple dimensions including fairness, value balance, collection relevance, and execution feasibility.
+Only high-quality opportunities are surfaced to users.

-When a high-quality trade is found, every participant is notified simultaneously.
-Once all parties consent, the entire trade executes as a single atomic onchain transaction.
-Either everyone trades or no one does.
-The marketplace earns transaction fees on every completed trade -- fees that would never have existed under bilateral matching alone.
+When a high-quality trade is found, each user sees a clear trade from their own perspective.
+Once the required approvals are ready, the trade executes as a single atomic onchain transaction.
+Either the trade settles or assets remain where they are.
+The marketplace earns fees on completed trades that would never have existed under bilateral matching alone.

 Before & After